gabrie30/ghorg/examples/gitlab.md

 1. With GitLab, if ghorg detects repo naming collisions with repos being cloned from different groups/subgroups, ghorg will automatically append the group/subgroup path to the repo name.
 You will be notified in the output if this occurs.

-1. For all versions of GitLab you can clone groups or sub groups individually
+1. For all versions of GitLab you can clone groups or subgroups individually although the behavior is slightly different on hosted vs cloud GitLab

 ## Hosted GitLab Instances